PhilCloudWalker/tdd_django_tutorial/README.md

 ## Part 1: TDD with Django
 Develop a django using test driven development locally
 - Task: Finish OTTD Chapter 3 till 8
-- Goals: understand testing, familiarize with git, learn console command, learn more about ORM, get to know rest concepts
+- Goals: understand testing, familiarize with git, learn console commands, learn more about ORM, get to know rest concepts
 - Subtasks
     - TDD - > unittest vs functional test
         - unittest structure: Setup, Exercise, Assert
     - how to create backend --> understanding of ORM
-        - deeper understanding
     - Rest API:
-        - what are the concepts, via is it not fully restish
+        - when does a API follows the rest principles?
         - understand conventions like: no trailing slash --> “action” URLs which modify the database.
     - Git:
         - get familiar with git status, git commit, git diff